Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Preliminaries of The False Data Injection Cyber-Attack

 \textit{Fact 1.
 (Stealthiness of FDI Cyber-Attack)} The FDI cyber-attack~\cite{liu2011false} is able to bypass the bad data detection (i.e., the largest normalized residual test~\cite{Abur_book_2004}) of power system state estimation and thus achieve the stealthiness, if the following conditions hold~\cite{LR_2011}: \begin{enumerate} \item the load measurement injection $\Delta \boldsymbol{D} = \{ \Delta D_d \}$ satisfy the power balance~\eqref{eq_FDI_Ddsum} and the injection limitation~\eqref{eq_FDI_DdLimit}; \item the line flow measurement injection $\Delta \boldsymbol{F}$ satisfy the power flow equation and limits~\eqref{eq_FDI_FmLimit}. \end{enumerate}

-where $\circ$ denotes the element-wise product. $M$ is a sufficiently large constant. $\tau_d \in \boldsymbol{\tau}$ represents the FDI attacking ability on the $d$-th load measurement.
+where $\circ$ denotes the element-wise product. $M$ is a sufficiently large constant. $\tau_d \in \boldsymbol{\tau}$ represents the FDI attacking ability on the $d$-th load measurement~\cite{LR_2011, Xuan2014LR}.

-$\boldsymbol{\delta} = \{ \delta_d \}$ and $\boldsymbol{\varepsilon} = \{ \varepsilon_n \}$ are binary variables. $\delta_d=1$ (or $\varepsilon_n=1$) represents that the $d$-th load (or the $n$-th line flow) is not equipped with a cyber-defense load meter (or line meter), indicating that it could be possibly tampered by the FDI cyber-attack.
-Note that the cyber-defense resources, e.g., the cyber-defense meters, are usually limited~\cite{ENTSO_2020} and thus should be optimally placed in the system planning stage.
+$\boldsymbol{\delta} = \{ \delta_d \}$ and $\boldsymbol{\varepsilon} = \{ \varepsilon_n \}$ are binary variables. $\delta_d=1$ (or $\varepsilon_n=1$) represents that the $d$-th load (or the $n$-th line flow) is not equipped with measurement protection, indicating that it could be possibly tampered by the FDI cyber-attack.
+Note that the cyber-defense resources, e.g., the measurement protection, are usually limited~\cite{ENTSO_2020} and thus should be optimally placed in the system planning stage.

 By performing the stealthy FDI cyber-attack~\eqref{eq_FDI_Ddsum}-\eqref{eq_FDI_FmLimit}, the consequent line and load measurement are maliciously and stealthily altered, yielding